awneshsingh/USP-FMS-Python-Training/README.md

 [https://www.anaconda.com/distribution/](https://www.anaconda.com/distribution/)

 Execute the downloaded file and follow the instructions to install Anaconda **For me**.
 Once installed, the **Anaconda Documentation** webpage will open in your internet browser with instructions on **Getting started with Anaconda**.
-Follow the instructions.
+You will follow the instructions after you perform the tasks below.
 You can close the **Anaconda Cloud** webpage on the internet browser.

 From the *Start* menu, right click on the **Anaconda Prompt** under **Anaconda (64-bit)** select *More* and click on *Run as administrator* (you may need administrator privileges).